rickjacobo/webmon/README.md

 ## Services
 There are two example services in the database.
-When adding new services to monitor you only need to enter the hostname, type, and port.
+When adding new services to monitor you only need to enter the url, type, and keyword.
 The id, status, alert, pagerduty_dedup, and lastupdate_utc fields are used by the app and don't need to be manually populated.
 ### Url
 Enter the IP address or FQDN of the service to monitor